-Over the past decade the availability of commercial gene sequencing products that claim to provide information of our genetic origins have increased significantly.
-These products are offered by companies like ancestry.com, National Geographic and 23andMe to name just a few of the many businesses dealing in that market.
-This very new and rapidly evolving sector is very much dependent on the availability of software Systems that provide efficient analysis of big data.
+Over the past decade the availability of commercial gene sequencing technics that provide information on the approximate geographic sources of our genes have increased significantly.
+These products are offered by companies like ancestry.com, National Geographic and 23andMe to name a few of the many businesses in that market.
+The field is rapidly evolving and is dependent on the availability of software Systems that provide efficient analysis of big data as well as the availability of data on people from across the various geographic regions.

 The sequence analysis offers many different types of information to consumers which include; disease risk and susceptibilities, drug susceptibility testing, paternity and ancestry determination etc. For this post I would like to talk about the social and cultural implications of the ancestry determination using these products with a focus on US populations with a special emphasis on African ancestry.